texhex/BiosSledgehammer/README.md

 * 6.41.**197** is used for devices that have a TPM 1.2 by default
 * 6.41.**198** is used for devices that were downgraded from TPM 2.0 to TPM 1.2

 The problem is that the [Win32_TPM](https://msdn.microsoft.com/en-us/library/windows/desktop/aa376484(v=vs.85).aspx) CIM class does not provide the BUILD number (.197 or .198) in the ``ManufacturerVersion`` field.
 Therefore, it can not be detected which 6.41 firmware is currently active.

-If the firmware file specified for the update does not match exactly, the TPM will reject the update (Full details in [Issue #9](https://github.com/texhex/BiosSledgehammer/issues/9)).
+However, if the firmware file specified for the update does not match **exactly**, the TPM will reject the update (Full details in [Issue #9](https://github.com/texhex/BiosSledgehammer/issues/9)).

 To support this special case, it is possible to define two entries for the same firmware version: